jonashcroft/Nowify/README.md

 **Prerequisites:**
 You will need:
-* A Github account
+* A GitHub account
 * A [Netlify](https://netlify.com) account
 * Spotify Client Keys
 * A device to display Nowify

 ### 1. Fork this repository

 On this page, click on the 'Fork' button in the top-right to create a copy of the repo as-is on your account.
-Alternatively, you can clone the repo and push to Github.
+Alternatively, you can clone the repo and push to GitHub.

 ### 2. Create a new project on Netlify
 Log in to Netlify and click 'New site from Git'.

-If you're doing this for the first time, you will need to authorise your Github account with Netlify by following the instructions.
+If you're doing this for the first time, you will need to authorise your GitHub account with Netlify by following the instructions.

 Once authorised, follow the on-screen instructions to connect your repository.
-You should be fine to leave the default settings as-is here.
+You should be fine to leave the default settings here as-is.

 Click on 'Deploy site'.

 _Note: Nowify should use Node 14.
 This has been set in the project environment.
 I've only ever attempted this Netlify, so cannot help you if you use another platform._

 ### 3. Create Spotify Client keys.
-To allow authorisation to your track data, you'll need to generate client keys.
+To allow authorisation to your track data, you'll need to generate Spotify API keys.
 You can do this by logging in to the [Spotify Dashboard](https://developer.spotify.com/dashboard/applications) creating an app.

 Call the application 'Nowify'.

-Set the 'Redirect URI' as the URL of your project in Netlify.
+Set the _Redirect URI_ as the URL of your project in Netlify.
 This must be set else Spotify won't authorise Nowify.

+**Important:** The _Redirect URI_ entered in this field must match the URL of your Netlify site exactly, or you'll receive authorisation errors.
+A common issue is that Spotify will automatically add a trailing slash to the URL upon saving.
+For example: `https://example.netlify.com` vs `https://example.netlify.com/`.

 You can leave the other settings (Callback URL, Bundle IDs etc) blank.